 If solar panels are immobile, they will have a peak distribution based on where they are pointed.
 Mobile or tracking panels can follow the sun and stay closer to peak output during the day.

 Solar panels do not deliver energy at night.
-If you tie your panels to the electric grid, that's a balancing problem for your electric utility (which hopefully is publicly or coöperatively owned).
+If you tie your panels to the electric grid, that's a balancing problem for your electric utility (which hopefully is publicly or coöperatively owned, and doesn't distribute over long distances or transform power levels unnecessarily ).
 If you're off-grid, you need to find a way to store electricity if you want to use it at night.
-There are many ways to do this.
-If you're on a hill, and have enough land, consider pumped storage.
+There are many ways to do this, and it's best if this is an adaptation based on the context.
+For example, if you're on a hill, and have enough land, consider pumped storage.